Skip to content

 Woodpile workers

-Our supply chain is extensive and structured: it consists of over 4,000 active suppliers in 2024, 80% of which are SMEs, confirming a supply ecosystem that combines entities of various sizes.
-In 2024, the total value of procurement spending exceeded 1.2 billion euros, with 97% of the spending allocated to national suppliers, highlighting the strong connection to the local territory and the centrality of the Italian supply chain.
+Our supply chain is extensive and structured: it consists of over 4,000 active suppliers, 80% of which are SMEs.
+In 2025, the total value of procurement spending exceeded 1.2 billion euros, with 97% of the spending allocated to national suppliers.

 We adopt a structured and responsible approach to managing relationships with suppliers, integrating ESG criteria into all stages of the procurement process: qualification, tendering, contract management and performance evaluation.
 The selection of suppliers is carried out through a rigorous qualification process that checks their adherence to our corporate values and compliance with standards in health, safety, human rights, anti-corruption and environmental protection.
 We also commit to supporting suppliers in the continuous improvement of their ESG profile, through awareness-raising initiatives, training, and risk monitoring.
 Their involvement is further strengthened by the inclusion of contractual clauses aimed at promoting sustainable practices and integrating sustainability criteria into the evaluation of their performance.